torry91/recipe-app/README.md

 ## Features
-Search for recipes using keywords
+ - Search for recipes using keywords.
-Display recipe images, labels, calories, ingredients, and meal types Background video for an engaging user experience
+ - Display recipe images, labels, calories, ingredients, and meal types.
+ - Background video for an engaging user experience.

 ## Technologies Used
 React